RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 `grep` allowed us to identify sequences in our FASTQ files that match a particular pattern.
 But all of these sequences were printed to our terminal screen.
-In order to work with these sequences and perform other opperations on them, we will need to capture that output in some way.
+In order to work with these sequences and perform other operations on them, we will need to capture that output in some way.

 We can do this with something called "redirection".
-The idea is that we're redirecting what was output to the terminal to another location.
+The idea is that we're redirecting what was originally output to the terminal to another location.
 In our case, we want to print this information to a file, so that we can look at it later and do other analyses with this data.

-The command for redirecting output to a file is `>`.
+The operator for redirecting output to a file is `>`.

 Let's try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain
-'NNNNNNNNNN' to another file called 'bad_reads.txt'.
+"NNNNNNNNNN" to another file called `bad_reads.txt`.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt